pandosme/pandosme.github.io/docs/_posts/2023-02-04-ACAP-Development.md

 ---
 Do you want to develop your own service running in an Axis Camera?
 ACAP stands for Axis Camera Application Platform.
 It is similar to App development for a mobile phone but the difference is that while Apps are targeting users,  ACAP targets integrators.
 You find more information about ACAP on [Axis Developer Community](https://www.axis.com/developer-community/acap).

 In order to develop an ACAP you need to have basic understanding of C, HTML anf JavaScript.
 On [Axis Github](https://github.com/AxisCommunications/acap3-examples) you can find some example ACAPs.
-The SDK may challaning and there are a number of examples on [Axis Github](https://github.com/AxisCommunications/acap3-examples) that demonstrates a specific ACAP service but they often lack a user interface and hard to use as a template.
+The SDK may be challaning and the examples demonstrates a specific ACAP service.
+However, they often lack a user interface and hard to use as a template for a project.
 The examples I provided are well-suited as templates for many different kind of ACAPs.
 They all have user interfaces and includes all common services used in ACAP.

 To get started you will need a Linux computer with [GIT](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git) and [Docker](https://docs.docker.com/engine/install/) installed.